 Anxiety, guilt and finding the help and support you need

-At times, I felt like I was playing a role in a film, acting to try to appear normal, while other days attempting to hide how I felt.
+At times, I felt like I was playing a role in a film – acting to try to appear normal – while at other times, attempting to hide how I felt.
 The pressure I felt trying to maintain this act, day after day, was immense and eventually I stopped trying to be the person I thought I should be.

 So if you see yourself in this way, learn to put yourself first.
 You cannot keep trying to be the person you once were.
 You need to stop putting on an act, admit that you are no longer the person you used to be and you tell yourself that you don’t have to keep up this pretence any longer.

 If you have an understanding partner, then great; you have the support you need.
 If not, I would suggest that you start talking to each other and ask your partner to listen.
 You can even suggest that they read this and explain to them just how much you need their support while you recover.
 If they truly care, then they will understand and give you this support.
 A lot of their anger is caused by frustration, frustration that the person they see is not the person they fell in love with and they want you back as much as you do.
 A little more understanding from them may give you the freedom to start recovery.

 Self-pity is another emotion that can drag you further into your illness.
 Again this stems from a reluctance to accept the way you are as you ask yourself the question “Why me?”
 Constantly feeling sorry for yourself can only eat away at your spirit and cause you to feel more and more depressed about the way you feel.
 It is very easy to fall into this trap and I cannot stress enough just how important it is to accept how you feel and harbour as little self-pity as possible.
 Self-pity is a destructive emotion that will only prolong your negative feelings.
 You don’t need negative thinking during your time of recovery, so let all the negative thoughts go and build on the positives.